smithclay/otlp2parquet/docs/developers/performance.md

 # Performance Audit - OTLP to Parquet Pipeline

-Comprehensive benchmarking and profiling infrastructure for measuring and optimizing the OTLP→Arrow→Parquet conversion pipeline.
+This document outlines the comprehensive benchmarking and profiling infrastructure used for measuring and optimizing the OTLP→Arrow→Parquet conversion pipeline.

 ## Quick Start